 The panel shall compile a report of their findings, including recommendations for appropriate corrective actions, if any, and submit the document to the Chair or Chief Operating Officer of the Michigan Democratic Party.
 The panel will be required to unanimously agree on a proposed resolution of the complaint.

-Any report recommending corrective action must be approved by the Executive Committee by a majority vote of those members present.
+A report recommending corrective action must be approved by the Executive Committee by a majority vote of those members present.
 Any report recommending dismissal of the complaint shall be effective upon issuance of the panel’s report.

 For offenses where censure, suspension, or removal are recommended, the following guidelines are established: